What is CFR Incoterms ? Cost and Freight Shipping

 CFR incoterms buyer and seller responsibilities

-Cost and Freight, is an Incoterm that clearly defines the responsibilities of both buyers and sellers in international shipping.
-Under CFR terms, the seller assumes significant responsibilities, including paying for transportation costs to the designated port of destination.
-This encompasses expenses related to loading the goods, freight charges, and any necessary export documentation.
-The seller must ensure that the goods are delivered on board the vessel and provide the buyer with the necessary shipping documents.
+The Cost and Freight is an Incoterm that explicitly shows the responsibility of both the buyers and sellers in international shipping.
+In the terms of CFR, the seller takes greater responsibilities wherein the payment for the transportation cost to the designated port of destination is included.
+These include the cost of loading the goods, freight charges, and export documentation required beyond that point.
+The seller is obliged to deliver the goods on board the vessel and provide the buyer with the shipping documents.

-On the other hand, the buyer’s responsibilities begin once the goods are loaded onto the ship.
-At this point, the risk of loss or damage transfers to the buyer, who must manage insurance and any further transportation costs from the port of arrival to their final destination.
-Additionally, the buyer is responsible for handling import duties and customs clearance.
-Understanding these responsibilities is crucial for both parties to ensure a smooth transaction and minimize potential disputes in the shipping process.
+Conversely, if the buyer’s responsibility starts when the goods are loaded on board the ship.
+From this point on, the risk of loss or damage now falls upon the buyer and he has responsibility for insurance and any additional transportation costs past the port of arrival to his premises.
+He is also expected to deal with import duties and customs clearance.
+Understanding these responsibilities is very important in ensuring a smooth transaction with minimal chances of disputes over the shipping process from both parties.

 CFR Risks and Costs for the Seller